Computing classical modular forms: Twisting

 As shown by Example~\ref{ex:sturmnotenough}, the third step above is potentially necessary, but in our computation we never encountered a case where a candidate inner twist that survived step (2) was discarded in step (3).

-\begin{rmk} The \magma{} function \texttt{InnerTwists} implements a weaker form of Theorem \ref{thm:innertwist} that requires checking eigenvalues up to the Sturm bound for level $\lcm(N,\cond(\psi)^2,\cond(\psi)\cond(\chi))$ and it performs the comparison of eigenvalues using complex approximations that do not guarantee a rigorous result.
-Indeed, even when the optional parameter \texttt{Proof} is set to \texttt{True}, \magma{} displays the following message: \begin{quotation}
+\begin{rmk} The \magma{} function \texttt{InnerTwists} implements a weaker form of Theorem \ref{thm:innertwist}.
+It requires checking eigenvalues up to the Sturm bound for level $\lcm(N,\cond(\psi)^2,\cond(\psi)\cond(\chi))$, and it performs eigenvalue comparisons using complex approximations that do not guarantee a rigorous result.
+Indeed, even when the optional parameter \texttt{Proof} is set to \texttt{True}, \magma{} version 2.24-7 displays the following message:

-\texttt{WARNING: Even if Proof is True, the program does not prove that every twist return\-ed is in fact an inner twist (though they are up to precision 0.00001).} \end{quotation}
+\parbox{457pt}{ \texttt{WARNING: Even if Proof is True, the program does not prove that every twist return\-ed is in fact an inner twist (though they are up to precision 0.00001).} }

 \end{rmk}